rickychen0606/dogs-vs-cats-gradcam/README.md

 ---

-## 📦 Dataset Structure
+## 📂 Dataset Structure

-Dataset is organized in a Keras-compatible structure:
+The dataset is organized in a Keras-compatible format:

 data_split/
 ├── train/